 KCDC is authorized to establish a local inspection schedule for all or a portion of its HCV units.
 KCDC will adopt a 36-month schedule for HQS or NSPIRE (if applicable) inspections.
-This will update the current inspection schedule from biannually to triennially.
+This will update the current inspection schedule for designated program types from biannually to triennially.